 The soil in your garden and landscape should be a living layer of earth.
 That’s not a platitude – it’s a fact.
 It should be packed with microbes.
 A teaspoon of good soil should contain literally billions of beneficial bacteria, thousands of protozoans, and miles of micorrhizal fungi.
 Billions of bacteria and miles of fungi?
 In a teaspoon?
 It may sound like fiction, but it’s true…if you have good soil!

 These organisms and larger life such as earthworms create a soil food web, devouring small bits of organic matter in the soil, converting it into nutrients.
 Plant roots can then take in those nutrients to produce leaves, stems, flowers, fruit and seed.
 Good healthy plants can fend off disease and destructive insects.
 The absence of these microorganisms and larger organisms such earthworms, result in compacted, lifeless soil.
 Lifeless soil, of course, cannot sustain life.

-A recent non-scientific study in one Montgomery County community not only indicated that “take-all patch” was common in the sampling, but that all the lawns tested had compacted soil.
+A recent non-scientific study in one Gulf Coast community not only indicated that “take-all patch” was common in the sampling, but that all the lawns tested had compacted soil.
 In fact, a sampling trowel broke during the testing because the soil was so hard.